In a perfect world, your web pages would rank on Google’s #1 page for every keyword.

 What is SEO ranking?

 However, the thing is, if you’re a webmaster, you should know how to check Google keyword rankings.
-Because, nowadays a website or a blog isn’t just made for fun, at least for majority people.
+Because, nowadays, a website or a blog isn’t just made for fun, at least for the majority of people.

 To win the SEO game, you should actively monitor keyword rankings of your own and obviously your competitors’ websites.
 This isn’t a should, a must if you still regard your blog as a business.

 You should probably not know the SEO and content marketing strategies your competitors are using if you don’t analyze competitors’ keyword rankings.

 But, you may ask,

 Chamal, why should I care about my website rankings, and why should I find competitors’ keyword rankings?